Search

 Arranging plants in a glass or bottle is done in much the same way as organizing any other plant group, except that you will probably be working in miniature.

 The background plant must act as a backdrop to those planted in front of it.
-Then add decorative plants, choosing those with colourful or variegated leaves, and, finally, if you have room, add a low bushy or small spreading plant.
+Then add decorative plants, choosing those with colorful or variegated leaves, and, finally, if you have room, add a low bushy or small spreading plant.

 For a terrarium